 Animal Support Center Details

-The Capital Area Humane Society strives to ensure that each healthy and adoptable companion animal in our care finds a loving home.
+Columbus Humane strives to ensure that each healthy and adoptable companion animal in our care finds a loving home.
 We only admit animals for whom we can provide the highest quality of care.
-To better assist our clients, we ask you to schedule a help session veterinary exam so we may assist you with options for the animal in need of assistance.
+To better assist our clients, we ask you to schedule a help session, which will include a veterinary exam so we may assist you with options for the animal in need of assistance.

 We will serve healthy feral cats by providing spay and neuter services to cats managed by colony caregivers through our rescue clinic and feral fix programs.
 We do not admit feral cats for rehoming.